A Biblical Look at Marriage, Divorce and Remarriage

 DIVORCE

 There is very little in life more personally destructive or painful than divorce, so it is not surprising that God so dislikes it.
-In fact, He hates it!
+In fact, according to Malachi 2:16, He hates it!
 God loves people, including those who have been through the divorce process.

-Just as the pain of divorce soaks through our culture, it likewise soaks through the church, and so with sensitive hearts, I weep with those who weep and mourn with those who mourn as a result of divorce.
+Just as the pain of divorce soaks through our culture, it likewise soaks through the church, and so with a sensitive heart, I weep with those who weep and mourn with those who mourn as a result of divorce.
 Given the tremendous emotional pain involved with this topic, I seek to be clear, compassionate and careful when sharing my convictions.
 My heart is to be faithful to God’s Word and loving to God’s people.
-Consistent with my core values, I want to be firm where the Bible is firm and flexible where it is flexible, appropriately trusting each individual’s convictions to our Father.
+Consistent with my core values, I want to be firm where the Bible is firm and flexible where it is flexible.

 Whenever discussing possible situations that might allow for divorce, it is imperative that serious believers continually reiterate their desire and deep conviction that the hopeful resolution to all marital strife is reconciliation (restoring a marriage, of course, depends on two tender hearts).
 In other words, just as I never encourage anyone to rush into marriage, I likewise never encourage anyone to rush out of marriage.
 Forgiveness and reconciliation are clearly near to the heart of Jesus’ life and message.
 That said, after many years of extensive study, thought, prayer, dialogue and debate, I understand that God’s best for this body of believers is to handle the difficult topic of divorce (and subsequently remarriage) as follows: